 After analyzing and comparing the results for potential target markets for real estate, remember that what you select depends on your investment criteria.

-Demographics information on the age, income, and regional preferences of potential buyers, includes a percentage of buyers starting a family or retirees.
+Demographics information on potential buyers’ age, income, and regional preferences include a percentage of buyers starting a family or retirees.

 You may want to find out the percentage of those who might buy a vacation or second home.